 Students should be proficient with methodologies utilized in Online Learning and must possess computer equipment and technology which is compatible with the university learning management systems (Ex.
 Moodle, Leonet).

-Attention beginning DNP Students: The Fall 2016 on campus DNP orientation is August 9, 2016, in the Kinesiology and Health Studies Building (School of Nursing).
+Attention beginning Post MSN DNP Students: The Fall 2018 on campus DNP orientation is August 8, 2018, in the Kinesiology and Health Studies Building (School of Nursing).
 We will begin the orientation day in the Dean's Conference Room, second floor.
 If you have any questions contact the Graduate Nursing Office, 985-549-5045 or Dr. Janet Jones at firstname.lastname@example.org.

 BSN to DNP Program Admission Requirements include: